top of page

 Angel Cabrera Photo.jpeg

-I am an SJD candidate at Harvard Law School and expert in international human rights law.
-I conduct qualitative research on social movements, and am especially interested in excavating the creative uses of human rights at the grassroots.
+I am an Assistant Professor on International Law and Human Rights at University of Washington,Tacoma.
+I hold an SJD'24, and an LLM'16 degree from Harvard Law School.
+As an expert in international human rights law, I conduct qualitative research on social movements.
+I am especially interested in excavating the creative uses of human rights at the grassroots.
 I specialize on indigenous rights and the Inter-American Human Rights System.
-My work has appeared (or is forthcoming) in the Harvard Human Rights Journal, Harvard Int'l Law Journal and the Mexican Law Review.
-Currently, I am working on a dissertation about the right of indigenous peoples to self-government and financial autonomy in Mexico.
+My work has appeared (or is forthcoming) in the Journal of Human Rights, Harvard Human Rights Journal, Harvard Int'l Law Journal and the Mexican Law Review.
+Currently, I am working on a book project about the right of indigenous peoples to self-government and financial autonomy in Mexico.

-I am also passionate about clinical legal education.
+I am also passionate about experiential learning and clinical education.
 I have worked as a Clinical instructor at Boston University School of Law and designed the academic curriculum at the International Human Rights Clinic of the University of Guadalajara, Mexico.
 I also collaborate frequently with Harvard Law School's International Human Rights Clinic.

 Besides academia and teaching, I represent indigenous communities through "Emancipaciones Lawyer's Collective" and occasionally collaborate with other civil society organizations.
 I also run the "Huellas del Autogobierno" blog.